reborg/parallel/README.md

 Caveats and known problems:

 * Stateful transducers like `dedupe` and `distinct`, that operates correctly at the chunk level, can bring back duplicates once combined into the final result.
 Keep that in mind if absolute uniqueness is a requirement, you might need an additional step outside `p/fold` to ensure final elimination of duplicates.
-* Stateful transducers can be used with `p/fold` on hash-maps as well, but given that each chunk contains a single key-value pair by default, they are not currently of big value.
+* Stateful transducers can be used with `p/fold` on hash-maps, but each parallel chunk contains a single key-value pair.
 The library might introduce different strategies in the future to group key-value pairs as sub-maps.

 ### `p/count`